 It’s no secret that mining can produce a lot of waste.
 This is evident by catching a glimpse of any mining operation and the scale at which they operate.
 In fact, in most cases, you’ll likely only notice the actual mine waste because the majority of the actual operation is occurring underground.
-Mine wastes can be problematic due to the fact they contain hazardous material that can be released into the environment if not properly handled.
+Mine wastes found in quarry lagoons can be problematic due to the fact they contain hazardous material that can be released into the environment if not properly handled.
 Some of these hazardous materials include heavy metals, metalloids, radioactive waste, acidic water, and process chemicals.

 Rock or Solid Mine Waste